A Year After a Revolution: A Syrian Trip Report

 Passport stamped into Syria

-I got up early on October 26th to try to cross the border and arrive in Damascus as soon as possible.
-I began my day with a two-hour bus to the border, followed by a stop at customs to get stamped in, and another taxi into Damascus.
-The entire route between Beirut and Damascus took a total of 4-5 hours.
+I woke up early on October 26th to try to make the multi-leg journey and arrive in Damascus as soon as possible.
+I began my day with a two-hour bus to the border, followed by a stop at customs to get stamped in, and another taxi to get into Damascus from the border.
+The entire journey from Beirut to Damascus took a total of 4-5 hours.
 I was in the capital by early afternoon that same day.

-I arrived with no hotel reservation, as it’s impossible to book online in advance.
-But as I disembarked my taxi, I felt completely detached from all concern.
+I arrived in Damascus with no hotel reservation, as it’s impossible to book online in advance.
+Admittedly, this was not the usual protocol, but as I disembarked my taxi, I felt completely detached from all concern.
 I was in a new country, in a place I never thought I would have a chance to visit.
 People have survived worse, I reminded myself.

 A scene in the historic Al-Hamidiyah Souq of Damascus, Syria.